1. Community Spouse: means a person who is the spouse of an institutionalized person and resides in the community.

 15. Who is exempt from MLTC: Recipients enrolled in a Medicare Advantage program, waiver programs, such as, Traumatic Brain Injury waiver, Care at Home Waiver program, or Nursing Home Transition & Diversion Waivers, and recipients receiving Hospice services.

 16. Look Back Period: Means the period of time, which Medicaid requires financial documentation for.
-In 2013 nursing home applicants have a look back period of five (5) years; however, this does not mean that Medicaid applicants will automatically be penalized from nursing home medical assistance for any period of time.
+Since 2013 Medicaid imposed a five (5) year look back period for all nursing home applicants; however, this does not mean that Medicaid applicants will automatically be penalized from nursing home medical assistance for any period of time.

 17. Pooled Income Trust: There are several Medicaid approved pooled-income-trusts, that allow Community Medicaid recipients or Medicaid Home Care recipients to deposit their excess or surplus income into the trust and have the trust use the assets to pay the recipients bills, such as, rent, telephone, electric, food, credit cards, etc.